-two months of 2023.
+To challenge the historical accuracy of management's biomass estimates, we reviewed the harvest deviation for the period and the first three months of 2024.
 By harvest deviation, we refer to the deviation between actual harvested biomass (in numbers and kilos) and the estimated biological inventory according to the Group's biomass system.
 We found the accumulated deviations to be negative, but the estimated consequence for the booked value of the biomass not to be material.

-We satisfied ourselves that the disclosures in the notes about measuring of biological assets were reasonable.
+We satisfied ourselves that the disclosures in the notes about measuring of biological assets were

 We challenged management's model for calculation of fair value of biological assets by assessing the model against the criteria in IAS 41 and IFRS 13.
-We found that the model included the elements that the accounting standards
+We found that the model included the elements required by the accounting standards.